vihdutta/CollegeLabMatch/README.md

 ## 🤔 How it Works

-1. **Text Processing**: Your interests are converted to vectors using HuggingFace transformers
+1. **Text Processing**: Your interests are converted to vectors using HuggingFace Inference API
 2. **Similarity Search**: Pinecone finds labs with similar vector representations
 3. **Ranking**: Results are ranked by similarity score (0-100%)
 4. **Display**: Get lab details, professor info, and contact information